Apple calls them pre‑adds. The job is the same as a pre‑save: capture intent before release day, then convert that intent into day‑one listening.

 - Short‑form discovery: Reels, Shorts, or creator clips that earn attention.

-- Landing page: one clear CTA for Apple Music, plus a fallback for other DSPs.
+- Landing page: One clear CTA for Apple Music, plus a fallback for other DSPs.
+Do not give six equal buttons; prioritize Apple if that is your target.

 If your landing page offers six equal buttons, you will convert fewer pre‑adds and make your tracking noisy.